All Episodes

 It's because of the reaction, the angry, agitated, educated reaction of people against the public option, understanding that it's a way to national health care, that it became a distraction and a liability.

-You know, we we uh on our on our side, we um we are very sensitive to the notion that independents and average Americans who are not uh, you know, all in the game ideologically or politically, don't like bipartisan, or don't like partisanship.
+You know, on our side, we are very sensitive to the notion that independents and average Americans who are not all in the game, ideologically or politically, don't like partisanship.

-The idea that mild-mannered people who only want us all to get along are gonna up and run to find solace with a bunch of hate mongers in the Democrat Party because some Republican stands up and offers criticism, he has always been absurd.
+The idea that mild-mannered people who only want us all to get along are going to up and run to find solace with a bunch of hate mongers in the Democrat Party because some Republican stands up and offers criticism has always been absurd.

 What?

-Oh, I damn it, I'm way long again.
+Oh, God damn it, I'm way long again.

 Back after this.

-You know, folks, there are always gonna be uh sound bites out there that can be edited to make conservatives get defensive.
+You know, folks, there are always going to be soundbites out there that can be edited to make conservatives get defensive.

 But let's not forget where all this started.